 HIGHER RETURN ON CAPITAL

-Organization provide high return on capital with low working capital which result the shareholders take much interest because they got higher return on their for each single dollar they invested in the business.
+Organization provide high Return on capital with low working capital which results the shareholders take much interest because they got a higher return on there for every single dollar they invested in the business.

 IMPROVED CREDIT PROFILE AND SOLVENCY

-Because of Working Capital Management organization are able to meet the short term obligation on time. these obligation may be in the form of salaries, include raw materials, and other operating expenses.
+Because of Working Capital Management organization are able to meet the short term obligation on time. this obligation may be in the form of salaries, include raw materials, and other operating expenses.